sybrew/The-SEO-Framework-Extension-Manager/extensions/free/transport/trunk/readme.md

 	* Documented at [FAQ](#faq/rank-math-transformations).
 * **Fixed:** When an existing post title is already present of The SEO Framework, a title present in another plugin will no longer cause Transport to check the blogname removal option.
 * **Fixed:** The number of transformations and deletions in titles are now correctly added to the totals in the log.
+* **Fixed:** Term cache clearing now works during title and description transformation.
+This feature is redundant, but the bug caused PHP notices being logged after term data was requested.

 ### 1.0.0